 How to Be a Long-Distance Landlord

-Staying just a short distance from your rental home may be challenging for several reasons.
-Staying at a location close to the house makes things easier, but long-distance landlording can be successful if you’ve got a new house elsewhere and you're ready for some management challenges.
+Having a long-distance rental home may be challenging for several reasons.
+Staying at a location close to the house or apartment makes things easier to manage, but long-distance landlording can be successful if you’ve got a new residence in another city and you're ready for some management challenges.

 Real estate investors can use advanced technologies and services to buy property everywhere and get the most out of their investments.
 If you've invested in property out of state, you must understand how to successfully manage them to meet your financial objectives.